Kyros0718/EXCEL_Project/panel_frontend.md

 ****

 **🔴 Assignments**
-> Ensure that the first word of each task is a consistent category name (e.g., HW, EXAM, QUIZ).
+> Ensure that the first word of each assignments is a consistent category name (e.g., LAB, QUIZ, HOMEWORK).

 **🟠 Assignment Scores**